arcolife/multivm_db_bench/README.md

 ./automate_sysbench.sh <multivm.config path> <vm1> <vm2> <vm3>...
 ```

-- For example: `./automate_sysbench.sh  multivm.config vm{2..4}` would run this setup
-  on vm2, vm3 and vm4.
-- Assuming: vms are named in sequential order, as vm1, vm2 etc..
-  Example, on doing `virsh list` we would get vm1, vm2, etc..

 __IMPORTANT__

   There's currently an issue with pssh and background process.
 It's being exited